Governors offer Democrats aggressive reply on guns, abortion

 White House press secretary Karine Jean-Pierre said Thursday that “you will hear more from him” on issues including abortion as she underscored the administration’s central message that winning the midterms is the best path forward.

-“The president has been very clear that he’s going to do everything he can, that he has the legal authority to do, from here in the executive side,” she said.
-“But we believe and he believes that the way that Roe goes into law or gets codified is if Congress acts. … And so we have to continue to use our political capital, if you will, to fight as hard as we can.
-And to make sure we do the work that we need to have pro-choice congressional members.”
+Speaking at the White House on Friday about the abortion ruling, Biden showed anger and disgust, at times gritting his teeth as he discussed reports of a 10-year-old Ohio girl who was forced to travel out of state to terminate a pregnancy after being raped.

+“Ten years old.
+10 years old.
+Raped.
+Six weeks pregnant.
+Already traumatized, was forced to travel to another state.
+Imagine being that little girl.
+Just—I’m serious—just imagine being that little girl.
+Ten years old!” he said.

-Still, Biden is turning to governors.
+Still, without more federal options, Biden is turning to governors.
 He convened a virtual roundtable last Friday with Pritzker, Hochul and seven other Democratic governors to discuss what steps were being taken in their states to protect abortion rights.

 Biden reiterated that his administration will protect the rights of women to travel to other states for abortion services and ensure that abortion medication is available as widely as possible.
 But he acknowledged he didn’t have votes in the U.S. Senate for more sweeping actions and laid out the stakes for November’s elections and the need to increase Democrats’ majorities.